Flat Pack Furniture Assembly Guide

 Bunk bed 1.5 - 2 hours

-Firstly, ask if they have enough room and will it be safe for them to set up in the room you have given them.
-This will ensure you that he or she will be okay building in your room, and it is safe to do so.
+• Do they have enough room?
+Ensure that he or she will be okay building in your room, and it is safe to do so.

-Ask them how long it will take.
-This will allow you to keep that timescale free, however, do not have 100% trust in thinking that it will be spot on because it could take less or more time than what was originally said.
+• How long will it take?
+This will allow you to keep that timescale free, however, it could take less or more time than what is originally said.

-What types of payments do they accept and the average cost of building the flat pack?
-Due to this before you sign the contract, agree on the payment conditions with your tradesman.
-Some tradespeople would want a deposit upfront, while others will gladly complete the task and be paid later.
+• What payments do they accept?
+Before you sign the contract, agree on the payment conditions with your tradesperson.
+Some tradespeople require a deposit upfront, while others complete the task and request payment later.

 FAQs